PEANUT BUTTER BANANA BREAD

 Leavening

 This recipe uses a balance of baking powder and baking soda to leaven the bread, rather than the sourdough discard.
 This means the bread will puff up beautifully in the oven, and you can bake it right away.
+For a long-fermented loaf, add the leavening just before baking and let the dough sit in the fridge for up to three days or on the counter for up to twelve hours.

 Peanut Butter Chocolate Chip Sourdough Banana Bread